guschain/legisProject/README.md

 💡 Motivation

 This project aims to support political data transparency, reproducible research, and civic tech initiatives by making raw legislative data easier to access and use.

+📄 License

+This project is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.txt) – see the LICENSE file for details.